vasanthsathya/omnia/docs/source/Telemetry/index.rst

     * Additionally, the ``idrac_telemetry_receiver``, ``activemq``, ``mysqldb``, ``prometheus``, and ``prometheus_pump`` containers are deployed on the service nodes to facilitate telemetry data collection.

-.. note:: Federated telemetry support is only available for a `hierarchical cluster <../OmniaInstallGuide/RHEL_new/xcat_hierarchical.html>`_.
-For a non-hierarchical cluster, telemetry data for all nodes in the cluster is collected by the OIM.

 .. csv-table:: telemetry_config.yml
    :file: ../Tables/telemetry_config.csv
    :header-rows: 1